ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/02_Readiness_Scoring_Logic.md

 # Readiness Scoring Logic for Zero Trust Readiness Index (ZTRI)

 ## Objective
-This section explains how organization-specific maturity scores (0–5 scale) are combined with dimension weights to calculate the **overall Zero Trust Readiness Score** and assign a **readiness category**.
+This explains how organization-specific maturity scores (0–5 scale) are multiplied with dimension weights to calculate the **overall Zero Trust Readiness Score** and assign a **readiness category**.

 ---